Paxton, Illinois: History

 From 1865 to 2007, the Paxton Daily Record was published in Paxton, making the paper one of the longest-running daily newspapers of its size in the state of Illinois.
 Today, the Ford County Chronicle, a digital publication managed by the former paper's staff, continues to publish local news, sports and other event information.

-Due to Paxton having the highest elevation points in the area, the Illinois Central Railroad dug out ground so that the railroad could move at the same elevation, but underneath the city of Paxton.
+Due to Paxton having the highest elevation points in the area, the Illinois Central Railroad dug out ground so that the railroad could move at the same elevation, but below the level of the city of Paxton.
 When the railroad was cut (around the 1920s), several bridges were built across the railroad to connect the east and west sides of Paxton.
 Presently, there are three vehicular bridges, which are located at Holmes Street, Pells Street and Patton Street, and a pedestrian bridge at Orleans Street.

 The town also hosts the Historic Brick Water Tower & Ford County Historical Society Museum, which opened on July 4, 2007.
 The 80 ft tall brick water tower was built in 1887 and is listed on the National Register of Historic Places.
-The Paxton Foundation, a local historical preservation group, is currently restoring the Old Ford County Jail and Sheriff's Residence, built in 1871.
+The Paxton Foundation, a local historical preservation group, is currently(when?) restoring the Old Ford County Jail and Sheriff's Residence, built in 1871.
 Located on West State Street adjacent to the Courthouse, it will be turned into a museum.
 Another local building on the National Register of Historic Places is the Paxton Carnegie Library, which was built in 1903.

 The community has many homes built in the late 19th century, some of which are now part of an historic homes walking tour.
 Many of the home owners have won awards from various preservation and restoration societies for their efforts in maintaining the architectural heritage of these important landmarks.
-The Paxton Area Chamber of Commerce and PRIDE in Paxton, a member of the Illinois Main Street Program, currently promote local businesses and events in the historic downtown district.
+The Paxton Area Chamber of Commerce and PRIDE in Paxton, a member of the Illinois Main Street Program, promote local businesses and events in the historic downtown district.